 He also discusses other forms of investing such as traditional education.

-Why More People Don’t Invest and Managed Risk
+Why More People Don’t Invest and Managing Risk

 As technology changes, low wage jobs are disappearing and being replaced with computers and smart technology.

-I would argue that not trying to transition to the right side of the quadrant is probably the most financially risky thing you can do.
+I would argue that not trying to transition to the right side of the quadrant is probably the most financially risky thing you can do (or fail to do).

 Low Risk Way to Move to the Business Owner Quadrant